Skip to main content

 From 15 May to 30 July, in the Arab Hall.

 From Water, Every Living Thing by calligrapher and artist Soraya Syed, takes the fountain as its conceptual and architectural point of origin.
-A film of animated gold calligraphy will be projected directly onto the fountain’s black marble basin, where letters appear to float, fragment, and reform in dialogue with the water’s movement and sound, as a sequence of goldfish gradually transforms into script.
+A moving image of animated calligraphy and living forms is projected directly onto the water’s surface.
+Drawing on ideas embedded in the Arab Hall’s inscriptions, tilework and coloured-glass windows, the work invites visitors to encounter the Hall as a living interior whose stories continue to unfold.

 From 31 July to 4 October, in the Arab Hall.